Christine Murrell

 Christine Mary Murrell (18 October 1874 – 18 October 1933) was an English medical doctor.
 In 1924, she became the first woman elected to the British Medical Association's Central Council.
-However, due to her untimely death, she never took seat leaving the first membership to Hilda Lloyd in 1933.
+In September 1933, she was the first female representative elected to the General Medical Council.
+However, due to her untimely death, she never took the seat, leaving the record to Hilda Lloyd.

 Early life and education

 Murrell was born in 1874 in Clapham, London.
 Her parents were Charles Murrell, a coal merchant, and Alice Elizabeth Rains.
 She attended Clapham High School for Girls and the London School of Medicine for Women, receiving an MBBS in 1899.
 She spent the beginning of her career in various positions in Northumberland and Liverpool before returning to London to work at the Royal Free Hospital, where she was only the second woman to serve as a house physician.
 In 1903, she established a private practice in Bayswater with her friend Elizabeth Honor Bone.
 Murrell received an MD in psychology and mental diseases from the University of London in 1905.
 From 1907, she led an infant welfare clinic run by the St Marylebone Health Society at Lisson Grove for 18 years.